joedmck/docker-session-gui/README.md

 # Session Desktop Application - Docker image

 _Unofficial_ Docker image for the [Session](https://getsession.org/) messaging desktop app, using the [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) image.
 Once deployed, the app can be accessed through a modern web browser or a VNC client.
-This image is only available for linux/amd64.

 ## Getting started